ansible/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

           plan: baremetal_0
           facility: sjc1

 After running ``ansible-playbook playbook_create.yml``, you should have a server provisioned on Packet.
-You can verify via a CLI or in the `Packet portal <https://app.packet.net/portal#/projects/list/table>`__.
+You can verify through a CLI or in the `Packet portal <https://app.packet.net/portal#/projects/list/table>`__.

 If you get an error with the message "failed to set machine state present, error: Error 404: Not Found", please verify your project UUID.